JustinPoon366/dcacalc/README.md

 Makes your life easier by calculating ROI when dollar cost averaging into a top 10 crypto.

+## Website

+The website is live at: <https://dcacalc.herokuapp.com/>

 ## About Me

 My name is Justin, and i'm on a quest to educate the public on the potential rewards (and risks) of investing in crypto currencies.